Third International TREE Conference 29./30.9.2017

-In cooperation with the University of Bern, TREE (Transitions from Education to Employment) cordially invites you to its 3rd International Conference.
-The planned conference is conceived as a platform for scientific exchange among researchers working with longitudinal data in the fields of youth and young adulthood, school-to-work and other relevant biographical transitions as well as life course research in general.
+In cooperation with the University of Bern, TREE (Transitions from Education to Employment) held its 3rd International Conference.
+The conference was conceived as a platform for scientific exchange among researchers working with longitudinal data in the fields of youth and young adulthood, school-to-work and other relevant biographical transitions as well as life course research in general.

 TREE publication wins Fritz-Thyssen Prize 2016!

 The article "Übergangslösungen beim Eintritt in die Schweizer Berufsbildung: Brückenschlag oder Sackgasse?" ("VET Entry in Switzerland Via “Bridging Solutions”: Stepping Stone or Dead End?")written by Stefan Sacchi and Thomas Meyer has won the first prize for best the best German article in social sciences in 2016!

 TREE publication wins CORECHED Prize 2016!